Uniform Resource Location

 ⮳ type.

-use url::ParseError; use url::Url; fn main() -> Result<(), ParseError> { let s = "https://github.com/rust-lang/rust/issues?labels=E-easy&state=open"; let parsed = Url::parse(s)?; println!("The path part of the URL is: {}", parsed.path()); Ok(()) }
+use url::ParseError; use url::Url; /// Demonstrates URL parsing. /// /// This function parses a URL string and prints the path part of the URL. fn main() -> Result<(), ParseError> { // Define a URL string. let s = "https://github.com/rust-lang/rust/issues?labels=E-easy&state=open"; let parsed = Url::parse(s)?; println!("The path part of the URL is: {}", parsed.path()); Ok(()) }

-Create a base URL by removing path segments
+Create a Base URL by Removing Path Segments

 A base URL includes a protocol and a domain.
 Base URLs have no folders, files or query strings.
 Each of those items are stripped out of the given URL. url::PathSegmentsMut::clear